Greybeard-Scripting/greybeard-scripting.github.io/index.md

 - Include comments and documentation for all public functions and modules
 - Adhere to formatting and style guidelines (see the Coding Standards section for details)

-## Non-OOB Cmdlets and Components
+## Non-OOB Cmdlets and cmdlets

-This site documents custom cmdlets, modules, and UI components that are not delivered with PowerShell Universal out-of-the-box.
+This site documents custom cmdlets, modules, and UI cmdlets that are not delivered with PowerShell Universal out-of-the-box.
 These additions help you:

 - Extend the platform's capabilities
 - Integrate with external systems
 - Address unique business requirements

-Refer to the [Components](docs/components) section for details on available custom components.
+Refer to the [cmdlets](docs/cmdlets) section for details on available custom cmdlets.

 ## General PowerShell Best Practices